| In This

 favor of the Lord our God rest on us; establish the work of our hands for

 us—yes, establish the work of our hands (Psalm 90:17).
+Examples of

 God's work through the hands of IWS students and alumni around the world